 Omega-6 fatty acids are crucial for growth, cell membrane structure, and to maintain a healthy immune system.
-Linoleic acid also plays a role in brain activity, hair growth, bone density, energy source, and participates in preserving nerve blood flow.
+Linoleic acid also plays a role in brain activity, hair growth, bone density, and energy, and it participates in preserving nerve blood flow.

 During exercise, fatty acids are a major source of fuel as the human body utilizes its energy from fat to maintain crucial muscle and liver glycogen stores.
 In addition, they ensure muscle contraction.
-With regular training, fatty acids allow to delay the consumption of glycogen and therefore to prolong the exercise.
+With regular training, fatty acids delay the consumption of glycogen and therefore prolong the exercise.

 A deficiency in essential fatty acids, through a lack of fatty acids intake (e.g. low-quality fat diets) or medical conditions with malabsorption, may lead to diseases of the digestive tract and to skin problems.
 In the long term, this can lead to an alteration in the structure of cell membranes and the production of hormones.

 In conclusion, our linoleic acid levels impact many aspects of our mental and physical health.
-In order to make sure that your linoleic acid levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your linoleic acid levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers